-C. Metro Vision Guidance
+3. Metro Vision Guidance

 As a regional planning commission, DRCOG adopts and maintains a regional plan.
 Metro Vision is the long-range plan to manage growth within the Denver area.
-Metro Vision addresses development, transportation needs and environmental quality.
+The Metro Vision Plan addresses development, transportation needs, and environmental quality.
 It serves as a comprehensive foundation for regional planning efforts and provides a regional context for local decision-making on growth and development issues.
-It recognizes the effects growth will have on the provision of infrastructure, water quality, clean air and the environment and calls for an efficient development pattern that supports transit, protects valuable recreation areas and open space, and provides for diversity in community structure and housing choices.
+It recognizes the impact growth will have on the provision of infrastructure, water quality, clean air, and the environment and calls for an efficient development pattern that supports transit, protects valuable recreation and open space, and provides for diversity in community structure and housing choices.

-The Metro Vision 2035 Plan establishes how regional stakeholders can achieve their 20-year aspirations for the region in three topical areas:
+The Metro Vision 2035 Plan establishes the vision for the Denver region in 2035.
+How the region can achieve the vision is presented in three topical areas: